oriolpich/evolution_hemato_therapy_paper/README.rst

 |

-This folder contains the code used in `The evolution of hematopoietic cells under cancer therapy <LINK TO THE PAPER>`_.
+This folder contains the code used in `The evolution of hematopoietic cells under cancer therapy <https://www.nature.com/articles/s41467-021-24858-3>`_.
 If you use this code in a publication, please cite:

 .. admonition:: Citation